Joint APTA and FTA Webinar: Improving Your Asset Information and Embracing Continual Improvement

 Tuesday, January 21, 2020 at 2:00 – 3:15 pm EST

-This webinar will discuss two critical elements of any TAM program: improving your asset information and embracing continual improvement.
+This webinar discussed two critical elements of any TAM program: improving your asset information and embracing continual improvement.

 - Appropriate and good quality Asset Information is critical to support optimized decision-making and good practice Transit Asset Management.
-The webinar will provide guidance for transit agencies wishing to better understand, specify, collect and manage their Asset Information, and how this can ultimately improve their approach to Asset Management.
-It will offer practical examples tailored to transit, along with good practices and lessons learned from around the world.
-The webinar will also feature APTA’s Recommended Practice for Improving Asset Management Through Better Asset Information.
+The webinar provided guidance for transit agencies wishing to better understand, specify, collect and manage their Asset Information, and how this can ultimately improve their approach to Asset Management.
+It offered practical examples tailored to transit, along with good practices and lessons learned from around the world.
+The webinar also featured APTA’s Recommended Practice for Improving Asset Management Through Better Asset Information.